habuma/embabel-customer-service-agent/README.md

 - My order arrived damaged.
 I want a refund.
 - I ordered a red sweater, but received a green sweater.
 Can you please help?
 - My order is a week late in arriving.
 Please help me.

+When asked for an order number, numbers "112233", "223344", and "334455" are the order numbers for three orders available in the database.

 Note that (for the most part) the resolution that the agent arrives at is usually pretty good.
 But, at this point I didn't spend much effort defining policies for the agent to